Noaemien/ada-template-website/betting-floor.md

 4. **Implied Probability and Odds:**
    $$P_i = \frac{W_i}{\Omega_{top}} \quad \text{and} \quad \text{Odds}_i = \frac{1}{P_i}$$

 ### Problem :
-The bookmaker doesnt know the insights of the real competition so he cannot know how to adjust β.
+The bookmaker doesn’t know the insights of the real competition, so he cannot know how to adjust β.
 That is why he employs a "Market Anchor" strategy.
 Rather than guessing the internal skill distribution (β), the model is back-calculated by forcing the top-ranked favorite’s winning odds to exactly 8.00.
 By then dividing all odds by eight to create a "Top 8" market, the favorite is naturally positioned at 1.00 (100% implied probability).
 This approach effectively standardizes the risk profile: it treats the structural leader as a certainty for the Top 8 while allowing the exponential scaling to dictate the decreasing probabilities for the rest of the field in a mathematically consistent way.

-In addition, trying to guess the top8 is deffinitely funnier for the gamblers !
+In addition, trying to guess the Top 8 is definitely more fun for the gamblers!

 # Betting area

 Now you step onto the betting floor.

 As a **gambler**, you only have access to public information:
-what you know, what your intuition suggest you, and what the odds suggest.
+what you know, what your intuition suggests to you, and what the odds suggest.

 Will you trust global fame?
-Or will you go for a promising outsider and go against the bookmakers ?
+Or will you go for a promising outsider and go against the bookmakers?

-<p>Select your own favourite hub 8 articles: (you have 80\$ and must bet 10\$ on each article you think will be in the top 8 of the world cup of hubs)</p>
+<p>Select your own favourite 8 hub articles: (you have 80\$ and must bet 10\$ on each article you think will be in the top 8 of the World Cup of Hubs)</p>

 <div class="container" id="optionsContainer"></div>
 <button onclick="saveSelection()">Save</button>